tiprankstipranks

 The loss of the services of our key executives or our inability to attract and retain key talent, particularly with respect to our information technology function, may have a material adverse impact on our operations.

-Competition for senior executives and key talent in the information technology, finance and sales areas in our industry is intense and the failure to identify, hire, develop, motivate, and retain highly qualified personnel may adversely affect our business and operations.
-In particular, we rely significantly on the continued service of our data scientists and information technology engineers in order to maintain our complex information technology infrastructure, avoid information technology control deficiencies and develop new products as part of our go-forward business strategy.
+Competition for senior executives and key talent in the information technology, finance and sales areas in the consumer financial services industry is intense and the failure to identify, hire, develop, motivate, and retain highly qualified personnel may adversely affect our business and operations.
+In particular, we rely significantly on the continued service of our data scientists and information technology engineers in order to maintain our complex information technology infrastructure, perform information technology controls and develop new products as part of our go-forward business strategy.
 Trained and experienced personnel are in high demand and may be in short supply.
 Many of the companies with which we compete for experienced employees have greater resources than we do and may be able to offer more attractive terms of employment.
-In addition, we invest significant time and expense in training our employees, which increases their value to competitors that may seek to recruit them.
+In addition, we invest significant time and expense in training our employees, which increases their value to other consumer financial services companies that may seek to recruit them.
 We may not be able to attract, develop, and maintain the skilled workforce necessary to operate our business, including with respect to the maintenance and development of our information technology infrastructure, and labor expenses may increase as a result of a shortage in the supply of qualified personnel.
 If we are unable to continue to attract experienced data scientists and information technology engineers, or unable to maintain and build our highly experienced sales force and finance team, several aspects of our performance may be materially and adversely affected.
 We do not carry key man life insurance on any of our personnel.
 In addition, our failure to put in place adequate succession plans for key executives or the failure of key employees to successfully transition into new roles, for example, as a result of reductions in workforce, organizational changes and attrition, could have an adverse effect on our businesses and operating results.
 The unexpected or abrupt departure of one or more of our key personnel, or the departure of certain of our information technology or other employees in connection with our global workforce outsourcing strategy, and the failure to effectively transfer knowledge and effect smooth key personnel transitions may have an adverse effect on our businesses resulting from the loss of such person's skills, knowledge of our businesses, and years of industry experience.
 If we cannot effectively manage leadership transitions and management changes in the future, our reputation and future business prospects could be adversely affected.

 Employment / Personnel - Risk 2